asifkd012020/open-itg-aws_runbooks/marketplace/Runbook.md

 **What, Why & How?**

-The EBS Service allows for the collection of `CloudWatch Events`.
+The Marketplace Service allows for the collection of `CloudWatch Events`.
 EBS emits notifications based on Amazon CloudWatch Events for a variety of volume, snapshot, and encryption status changes.
 With CloudWatch Events, you can establish rules that trigger programmatic actions in response to a change in volume, snapshot, or encryption key state.

 For example, when a snapshot is created, you can trigger an AWS Lambda function to share the completed snapshot with another account or copy it to another Region for disaster-recovery purposes.
 CloudWatch Events are not logged to Splunk by default, and require that the account owner request this logging take place.
 Please see the [CloudWatch Runbook](https://github.com/open-itg/aws_runbooks/blob/master/cloudwatch/RUNBOOK.md) for further information.